EVerest/everest-core/docs/source/explanation/hardware-drivers.rst

 Hardware Drivers
 ================

-TODO: Wording of the following three lines?

-This chapter describes the HW Driver modules that are supported natively by EVerest.
-The components here are prequalified by Pionix to work with EVerest to ensure the quickest path to production.
+This chapter describes Hardware Driver modules that are supported natively by EVerest.
+The presented components have been prequalified by Pionix to work with EVerest to ensure a quick path to production.

 ----------------------------
 Isolation Monitoring Devices